 Let’s start with the good news.
 Fortunately, most sales compensation plans work as intended.
-The Alexander Group’s 2021 Sales Compensation Trends Survey reveals that most companies (84%) rate the effectiveness of their sales compensation plans as acceptable or better.
+Alexander Group’s 2021 Sales Compensation Trends Survey reveals that most companies (84%) rate the effectiveness of their sales compensation plans as acceptable or better.

 Yes, there is room for improvement.
 Notice only 14.2% rated their plans as “very effective” in the survey.
 However, for the most part, companies gave themselves good marks for their sales compensation plans.